dvlpk/scrib-dl/README.md

 # scrib-dl
-scrib-dl is a ruby script to download the free docs from scribd which consist from images.
-The script create a folder with the name of the doc and downloading the images inside this.
+scrib-dl is a ruby script that downloads the free docs from scribd which consist from images.
+The script creates a folder with the name of the doc and downloading the images inside the document.

 ~$ ruby scrib-dl URL